Table of Contents

 In the Activity table, you will see a complete list of all submitted labels in a project.
 You can choose from a dropdown list of filters to narrow down your search results.
 The activity section is also where you can access open review by clicking on any of the labels in the list.
 For more information on how to use open review and queue-based review, see Review labels.

-When an image undergoes labeling, the timer starts when the image is fully loaded and stops when the user clicks "skip" or "submit".
-The same logic applies when loading autosaved labels.
-To ensure only active time is captured, the timer automatically pauses when the user is inactive on the UI for 30 seconds and resumes when the user interacts with the keyboard or mouse or refreshes the page.
-If the user goes back to a previous label in the queue, the timer resumes after 3 seconds of going back to previously submitted or skipped label and the time is added to the duration spent labeling.
+The Label time column indicates the total time the creator of the label spends viewing or editing an unsubmitted label in the labeling interface.
+The timer starts when the image is fully loaded and stops when the user clicks "skip", "submit", or exits out of the labeling interface.
+To ensure idle time is not captured, the timer automatically pauses when the user is inactive on the UI for 30 seconds and resumes when the user interacts with the keyboard or mouse or refreshes the page.
+If the user goes back to a previous label in the queue, the timer resumes after 3 seconds and the time is added to Label time for that data row.

 The Queue table shows the labeling queue, which consists of the following: